Unicon/unicon-shibboleth-idp-v3-template/README.md

 - Ensure you have sufficient permissions to execute the build and deploy artifacts to `$CATALINA_HOME`

 # Differences
-- Idp session lifetime is changes from the default 30 minutes to 1 minute
+- Idp session lifetime is changed from the default 30 minutes to [1 minute](https://github.com/Unicon/unicon-shibboleth-idp-template/blob/master/installer/2.4.0/src/installer/resources/conf-tmpl/internal.xml#L102)
-- External authentication handler is used, delegating to CAS
+- External authentication handler is used, delegating SSO to CAS
 - Previous session handler is turned off
 - Logging levels are changed to be at `DEBUG` by default